ssok305/mod3_project/README.md

 ## Unsolved Problems:
 As I was a bit ambitious I couldn't fully grasp the authentication from Spotify from what I wanted to create.
 With the problem listed as:

--Using Spotify Web playback SDK
+- Using Spotify Web playback SDK
    - Major problem was trying to configure my backend to generate tokens as for some reason I kept getting security problems.
 I was unable to add the feature in time
    - Wanted to add the user to save their song onto my database and allow them to listen to it on their profile.
 - Wanted the user to create posts and share their music with other users.